michaelemery/staticanalysis/checker/init/README.md

 ## test objectives
 Identify where the following initialisation issues occur;
-1) constructor fails to initialise field before exit,
+1. constructor fails to initialise field before exit,
-2) constructor accesses uninitialised field, or
+2. constructor accesses uninitialised field, or
-3) constructor calls method that accesses an uninitialised field.
+3. constructor calls method that accesses an uninitialised field.

-## annotations
-@Initialized *(default)*, @UnknownInitialization, @UnderInitialization

-### checkerframework
+### checker framework
 The initialization hierarchy contains these qualifiers:
 1. **@Initialized** indicates a type that contains a fully-initialized object.
 Initialized is the default, so there is little need for a programmer to write this